 Other Information: A student currently enrolled in a degree program in which revisions are approved while their studies are in progress may elect to formally adopt the revised requirements.

 One commencement ceremony is held each year for the College of Computing and Digital Media.
-This ceremony is typically held on the Sunday immediately following the last day of final exams for spring quarter.
+This ceremony is typically held on Saturday immediately following the last day of final exams for spring quarter.
 Attendance at the commencement ceremony is optional; however, students are encouraged to attend and share their accomplishments with family and friends.
 To qualify for attendance at the commencement ceremony, students must be on track to graduate in the Spring term or in the immediately following Summer term (all sessions) or must have received a degree in the preceding Winter or Autumn terms.

 Diplomas and Transcripts